dougallison/reflections/lesson_3_reflections.md

     Branches are used to label commits in a meaningful way.
 A branch isolates a set of commits from other branches in the repository.
 This allows a developer to work in an isolated workspace to create experimental code features or test bug fixes; without affecting the production code line.

+4. What is the benefit of having a copy of the last known state of the remote stored locally?

+   Having the last known state of the remote stored locally allows you to compare the work you make in your local branch with the work that was present in the remote branch - without requiring an internet connection.